chrisdickinson/plate/README.md

 ----------
 * Plays nicely with the event loop and async code.
 Plate makes it easy to parallelize your view code!
 * Aims to be compatible with the latest version of the Django Template Language.
 If you've got a template in Django, it should render just fine in Plate.
-* Thoroughly tested using the [Platoon](http://github.com/chrisdickinson/platoon) testing framework.
+* Thoroughly tested using tape.
 * Designed to work nicely in a Node.js environment
 * Extensible -- It makes use of plugins to provide capabilities (e.g., template loading).